 Reporting and Updating of Information

-In accordance with the Professional and Ethical Compliance Code for Behavior Analysts (Compliance Code), particularly 10.02 of the Code, BACB applicants and credential-holders must keep the BACB up-to-date with information that might influence their status, credential, or that could impact the BACB’s communication with them.
+In accordance with the Professional and Ethical Compliance Code for Behavior Analysts (Compliance Code) or the RBT Ethics Code, particularly 10.02 of the Code, BACB applicants and credential-holders must keep the BACB up-to-date with information that might influence their status, credential, or that could impact the BACB’s communication with them.

 What Must Be Reported